mlogan914/mlogan914.github.io/_pages/services.md

 ---

-## Why work with me
-I bridge the gap between day-to-day operations and long-term strategy.
-My experience in both highly regulated and fast-paced industries means I can cut through complexity and deliver solutions that are practical, actionable, and built for lasting impact.

----

 ## Why it works
 - **No tech overhaul** — This is advisory, not an implementation project
 - **Approachable & visual** — Plain-language explanations and diagrams anyone can follow